 Ref

 Installation tests - contractor

 1. Verification of calibration of sterilizer instruments 6.32

 2. Heat exchanger integrity test 14.4

 3. Automatic control test 12.1

 Commissioning test - test person

 1. Automatic control test 12.1

 2. Verification of calibration of sterilizer instruments 12.2

 3. Chamber temperature profile 7.21

 4. Thermometric test for a small load 14.21

 5. Thermometric test for a full load 14.10

 6. Coolant quality test 14.32

 7. [Sound pressure test] 10.1

 Performance qualification tests - test person

-1. Thermometric tests for performance qualification as required by the 8.13
+1 Thermometric tests for performance qualification on required by the 0 1 2

-user and the quality controller (for medicinal products) or by the

-user (other loads).

-N lay be done at the same time as the preceding test.
+- 1. Thermometric tests for performance qualification as required by the 8.13 user and the quality controller (for medicinal products) or by the user (other loads). - May be done at the same time as the preceding test.

-ptional test, to be done at the user's discretion.
+[] Optional test, to be done at the user's discretion.